 - Using a spatula, add the dry ingredients in 3 batches by hand, mixing just until no streaks remain.
 Scrape the bottom of the bowl to make sure all ingredients are incorporated.
 Do not over-mix and deflate the batter.

-- Gently fold in vanilla and butter in a steady stream, folding and scraping as you pour to keep butter from pooling at the bottom.
+- Gently fold in butter and vanilla in a steady stream, folding and scraping as you pour to keep butter from pooling at the bottom.
 Fold until just incorporated.
 Once butter is added, the cake must be baked right away or the batter will deflate.

 - Divide batter equally between two prepared cake pans and bake immediately for 20-25 minutes, or until a toothpick inserted into the center of the cake comes out clean.